santitomatis/rememberable-password-generator/README.md

 This is a project similar to my [previous one](https://github.com/santitomatis/password-generator) (just a password generator) but this time I want the password that is created to be easier to remember, that's why this generator provides you a combination of nouns that you can remeber.

 ### Disclaimer
-**Please be aware that as mentioned later on, this is just a project made to help me learn some python, even doe it does work if someone somehow knew that you used this script to generate your password *specially with the default settings* that person could just brute force your password**
+**Please be aware that as mentioned later on, this is just a project made to help me learn some python, even doe it does work, if someone somehow knew that you used this script to generate your password *specially with the default settings* that person could just brute force your password**

 ### Demo
 When you run this script you are going to be asked wether you like to configure advanced stuff or just go by default